Joystream/helpdesk/roles/council-members/README.md

   - own: 3k
 Total: 30k

 At the end of their term, the KPI payout was USD 300.
-Half of that is split equally (150/6=25), half is divided by stake.
+Half of that is split equally (150/6=25), half is divided by the stake.

 - CM_1: `(60+25+(150*2/30))=95`
 - CM_2: `(60+25+(150*5/30))=110`